dymmond/esmerald/docs/en/docs/security/interaction.md

 {!> ../../../docs_src/security/enhance.py !}
 ```

-Remember that Esmerald has a flexible dependency injection system and the lines can be cut by a lot avoiding repetition.
+Remember that Ravyn has a flexible dependency injection system and the lines can be cut by a lot avoiding repetition.

 You can now access the current user directly in your *path operation function*.